1) Take out the battery.

-5) You are going to fit these ends to [a 3.5mm mono] 'female jack plug', which you can buy, from shops such as Tandy or Maplins, for a few pence each.
+5) You are going to fit these ends to [a 3.5mm mono] 'female jack plug', which you can buy, from shops such as [RS or Farnell], for a few pence each.
 Screw, solder or twist the ends of your wires to the connections of your jack plug.

 6) You have finished.
 There is one last thing you must do - you must fix the toys own switch so that it is always 'on'.
 With a torch this is easy, but with some other toys you might have to find ways of holding the button down with Sellotape.

 You should now find that, when you plug the 'male' lead of your commercial switch to the 'female' you have just fitted to the toy, the toy works when the big switch is pressed.